South Asian Association for Regional Cooperation: Potential future members

 Myanmar has expressed interest in upgrading its status from an observer to a full member of SAARC.
 China has requested joining SAARC.
 Russia has applied for observer status membership of SAARC.
 Turkey applied for observer status membership of SAARC in 2012.
 South Africa has participated in meetings.
 Indonesia, Jordan, Canada, New Zealand, Ireland, Saudi Arabia, the United Kingdom and Yemen have expressed interest.

 Secretariat

 The SAARC Secretariat was established in Kathmandu on 16 January 1987 and was inaugurated by the late King Birendra Bir Bikram Shah of Nepal.

-Specialized Bodies
+Specialized bodies

-SAARC Member States have created the following Specialized Bodies of SAARC in the Member States which have special mandates and structures different from the Regional Centers.
-These bodies are managed by their respective Governing Boards composed of representatives from all the Member States, the representative of H.E.
-Secretary-General of SAARC and the Ministry of Foreign/External Affairs of the Host Government.
-The heads of these Bodies act as Member Secretary to the Governing Board which reports to the Programming Committee of SAARC.
+SAARC member states have established the following specialized bodies within the organization, which have distinct mandates and structures that differ from the regional centers.
+These bodies are managed by their respective governing boards, composed of representatives from all member states, the representative of H.E.
+Secretary-General of SAARC, and the Ministry of Foreign/External Affairs of the host government.
+The heads of these bodies serve as the member secretaries to the governing board, which reports to the Programming Committee of SAARC.